Review · Exercise & Fitness

 - Skip if

-- You already take a joint supplement or turmeric — this may not be different enough to matter
+- You already take a joint supplement or turmeric — this is unlikely to be different enough to matter

 - Evidence file